 The policy introduces a framework for industrial, residential and commercial developments to improve stormwater quality and reduce potable water consumption to help restore the natural water cycle.
 It details catchment management and water quality controls which depend on a development's scale and type.
 Performance criteria outlined for stormwater conservation, quality and quantity would apply to developments including:

-Addendum 1: Deemed to Comply Toolkit for Residential, Industrial & Commercial Developments (pdf 5MB) which help industry comply with the Policy.
+See the Water Sensitive Urban Design Technical Guidelines and Addendum 1: Deemed to Comply Toolkit for Residential, Industrial & Commercial Developments which help industry comply with the Policy.
 They will be regularly reviewed and updated to reflect changes within the industry and best practice.